 What Is The AB 2215 Bill?

 Bill AB 2215 is one of the recent California bills passed, which will allow vets the ability to include cannabis within their recommendations for pets.
 Due to the increasing popularity of medications that make use of cannabis and CBD, it wasn't long before the market was opened up to pets as well as their human counterparts.
-CBD oils, treats and capsules have become a more popular option for treating a range of illnesses, including an incredible effectiveness for epilepsy.
+CBD oils, treats, and capsules have become a more popular option for treating a range of illnesses, including incredible effectiveness for epilepsy.

 As a result of this bill, California veterinarians for CBD will now have the ability to discuss or recommend the use of cannabis for pets.
 This allows them to open up the possibility of using the plant for veterinary purposes without the worry of being punished for it by state officials or California veterinary boards.